 Keep specimens in the dark, stored at 2 – 8 °C following collection and ship them to PHO’s laboratory inside insulated containers or in a cooler with frozen ice packs (Note: Do not include medical samples in the cooler).

 Submit samples as soon as possible; they must be tested within 48 hours of collection.

 Due to unforeseen circumstances, it may be necessary to refer samples to another laboratory for testing, other than the laboratory to which sample was initially submitted.

 To order collection kits or other PHO laboratory supplies, complete the Requisition for Specimen Containers and Supplies.
 Record “Food Bag PT# 300240 B /250” on the comment line of the Requisition for Specimen Containers and Supplies form for sterile sampling bags with wire closure.

 Test Frequency and Turnaround Time (TAT)

-Samples are only accepted at the laboratory Monday – Thursday during regular operating hours.
-For submission around statutory holidays, refer to PHO laboratory holiday schedule.
-Please contact the PHO laboratory Customer Service Centre prior to the submission of samples that will be received outside of these hours.
+Samples are routinely accepted at the laboratory Monday – Thursday during regular operating hours 8:30 a.m. to 4:30 p.m.
+For submission around statutory holidays: Refer to the PHO laboratory holiday schedule.
+Please contact PHO’s laboratory Customer Service Centre prior to the submission of samples that will be received outside of these hours.

-The turnaround time is up to 4 days for Total Coliform and E. coli, up to 5 days for HPC.
+The turnaround time (TAT) is up to the following number of business days from receipt at PHO’s laboratory: Four days for Total Coliforms and E. coli and up to 5 days for HPC.